-Intravitreal (Intraocular) Injections.

-Lucentis (ranibizumab, Genentech) and Eylea (aflibercept, Regeneron) have been demonstrated to produce the best visual acuity outcomes for macular edema.
-Approximately 40% of diabetic patients receiving these injections had significant visual improvement of 3 lines of the visual acuity testing chart (compared to 15% with only laser), and 57% of patients had vision of 20/40 or better, which is required for driving (compared to 36% with only laser).
-This treatment is very effective, both often has to be repeated multiple times to reverse and stabilize macular edema.
-This drug is an antibody to vascular endothelial growth factor (VEGF).
+Intravitreal (Intraocular) Injections, Lucentis (ranibizumab, Genentech) and Eylea (aflibercept, Regeneron) have been demonstrated to produce the best visual acuity outcomes for macular edema and are first line therapies.
+Approximately 40% of diabetic patients receiving these injections had significant visual improvement of 3 lines of the visual acuity testing chart (compared to 15% with only laser), and 57% of patients had vision of 20/40 of better, which is required for driving (compared to 36% with only laser).
+This treatment is very effective, but often has to be repeated multiple times to reverse and stabilize macular edema.
+These drugs are antibodies to vascular endothelial growth factor (VEGF).
 VEGF is produced in diabetic eyes and makes the retinal blood vessels leaky (resulting in macular edema) and may also cause abnormal blood vessels to grow (resulting in proliferative retinopathy, bleeding, and retinal detachment).
-Lucentis binds to VEGF and blocks its effects and may actually reduce the degree of diabetic retinopathy.
+Lucentis and Eylea bind to VEGF and block its effects and may actually reduce the degree of diabetic retinopathy minimizing need for future laser treatments.